Rock070/cs50-final-project/README.md

 ### Lessons Learned

 This project has been quite a journey!
-I dove into Rust as a complete beginner, spending countless hours with [the Rust Book](https://doc.rust-lang.org/book/) and figuring out how to build APIs with [Axum](https://github.com/tokio-rs/axum).
+I started learning Rust as a complete beginner, spending countless hours with [the Rust Book](https://doc.rust-lang.org/book/) and figuring out how to build APIs with [Axum](https://github.com/tokio-rs/axum).
 Getting my head around SeaORM for database operations was challenging, but it was so satisfying when things finally clicked!

 Adding Swagger API documentation with [OpenAPI](https://www.openapis.org/) specification was surprisingly straightforward and really helped in organizing my API endpoints.
 Having some prior experience with Docker made setting up PostgreSQL much smoother than I expected.

 The frontend side was another exciting challenge - I went through the entire SvelteKit [tutorial](https://svelte.dev/tutorial/svelte/welcome-to-svelte) and loved how intuitive it felt compared to other frameworks I've tried.
 I even dipped my toes into [Terraform](https://www.terraform.io/) for frontend and backend deployment (though I decided not to make it public due to cloud costs and security concerns).

 When I started this CS50 final project, I set some pretty ambitious goals for myself.
 There were definitely moments of frustration and countless Stack Overflow searches, but I'm really proud of how far I've come.
-CS50 gave me such a solid foundation in computer science, and the confidence to tackle technologies I'd never used before.

 I couldn't have done any of this without the amazing open-source community and all the resources they've made available.
 Their work made this project possible, and I'm incredibly grateful for that.